g-leech/argmin-gravitas/_posts/2019-06-26-private-and-social-costs-of-education.markdown

 Primary and secondary education takes at least 15,000 hours of the most curious and vital years _of everyone alive_ <a href="#fn:5" id="fnref:5">5</a>.
 Billions of hours of fruitless boredom.
 Literacy and numeracy are probably worth this on their own, so factor out primary school, for only 6000 hours of confiscated life.

+Then there's uni, in two tranches: people who hate it, and people who drop out.

+In the US, 45% of the 20 million annual enrolments do not finish.
+A lot of this is due to ability deficit (measured by remedial class enrollment), besides the obvious financial reasons.
+Because of [the sheepskin effect](https://en.wikipedia.org/wiki/Sheepskin_effect) - part of a degree is not worth much to the job market - and the low social return on completed education, this means billions of dollars, and millions of years of life wasted.
+Not to mention the unnecessary stress and humiliation of pushing people into it.

 ### Suffering

 You probably know someone who was traumatised by their school years.
 Even if only 5% of pupils suffer this much, it throws a huge shadow over the social benefit.
 But even boredom, or unfreedom, or being forced to associate with cruel people count.
 (One suggestive result: closing schools for coronavirus was correlated with a <a href="{{anx}}">20% drop in teen anxiety rate</a>.)

 People who suffer from uni are rarer, but I've met <a href="{{kp}}">a few</a>.
 They are totally ignored in the discourse, in favour of the Ennobling Creation of Citizens or 4 Year Crazy Party memes.
+(Again, millions of people drop out and may be left worse off than before.)